llvm/llvm-project/llvm/docs/Contributing.rst

 and add them to your patch when requesting a review.
 Suitable reviewers are the code owner (see CODE_OWNERS.txt) and other people doing work in the area your patch touches.
 Github will normally suggest some reviewers based on rules or people that have worked on the code before.
+If you are a new contributor, you will not be able to select reviewers in such a way, in which case you can still get the attention of potential reviewers by CC'ing them in a comment -- just
+@name them.

 A reviewer may request changes or ask questions during the review.
 If you are uncertain on how to provide test cases, documentation, etc., feel free to ask